Drugs in the Digital Age

 As the government tries to “schedule” or ban these chemical compounds, manufacturers have discovered a loophole.
 “The chemical companies are altering the compound ever so slightly to avoid our laws here in the United States.
 Once they alter that chemical, it is no longer a controlled substance,” said John Scherbenske of the DEA.

 This has led to what DEA and U.S. officials are calling ‘the whack-a-mole’ problem.
-As fast as one compound is made illegal, another one with as little as one molecule changed, pops up in its place.
+As fast as one compound is made illegal, another one with as little as one molecule change, pops up in its place.
 “Legal highs appear to have arisen because of success in the enforcement on the supply side for (illegal drugs like) cocaine and ecstasy particularly,” Scherbenske says.
 “The demand remains and the entrepreneurs, whether they be criminal or legit, move in to exploit that demand.”